Billaferd/QuantumNexus/Designers/Quantum Nexus Card Creation Guidelines.md

 Applying the Narrative-First philosophy, the text is refined to interact deeply with the game's spatial grid and keyword systems: "Martyrdom: When this unit is destroyed, create a Spirit token in its quadrant and all friendly units in orthogonally adjacent quadrants gain the Zeal keyword until the end of the round."

 This revised execution is highly successful because it creates a rich tactical dilemma.
-The player controlling the Martyr Saint actively wants their 25-RP-capped Leader to die at a highly specific moment to trigger the zealotry of their surrounding forces and spawn an immediate 2/2 Flying and Ethereal Spirit token.
+The player controlling the Martyr Saint actively wants their 25-RP-capped Leader to die at a highly specific moment to trigger the zealotry of their surrounding forces and spawn an immediate Small Size (1 Weight) 2/2 Flying and Ethereal Spirit token.
 Conversely, the opposing player is forced to calculate whether they should expend a vital action to destroy the Leader and inadvertently buff the enemy army, or strategically ignore the Leader to avoid triggering the Martyrdom effect.
 Agency is preserved and amplified for both players.

 ### Case Study 2: An Answer to Stealth (Psionics)